 7. Using a Glass, Ceramic or Stone Cutting Surface

 While ceramic, glass, and stone boards make for pretty presentation platters, they’re not good as cutting surfaces.
 These surfaces are all too hard and will blunt your knives.
 In addition, the hard surface makes it difficult to keep your knife in one place as you cut, meaning accidents are more likely.
-Opt for a wooden or plastic cutting board for preparing your ingredients – and make sure you designate one for raw meats and another for produce to avoid cross-contamination.
+When it comes to choosing the best cutting board for your knives, opt for one made of wood or plastic – and make sure you designate one for raw meats and another for produce to avoid cross-contamination.

 8. Using Your Knife for Anything Other than Cutting Food